-The ICANN Board of Directors, ACs and SOs may request that the SSAC review a topic of interest to it.
+The ICANN Board of Directors, ACs, and SOs may request that the SSAC review a specific topic or issue.
 These requests may be in the form of an informal request from a Board, AC, or SO member to the SSAC Chair, or may be in the form of a formal motion or resolution approved by the Board, AC, or SO.
-The SSAC Chair is responsible for presenting these requests to the SSAC and ensuring their timely completion.
+The SSAC Chair is responsible for presenting these requests to the SSAC and ensuring that they receive a timely response.
 The Director, SSAC Support, shall maintain all correspondence relating to these requests on the SSAC Wiki Workspaces and shall publish all formal responses from the SSAC on the public SSAC web site.